shopbeam/flash-widget-example/README.md

 ### 3. Create a custom swf widget

-In order to create a custom ui widget you need comunicate with Shopbeam Lightbox in the top window document, to do so from Flash, you need to invoke the Shopbeam js API from ActionScript.
+In order to create a custom ui widget you need communicate with Shopbeam Lightbox in the top window document, to do so from Flash, you need to invoke the Shopbeam js API from ActionScript.

 ``` actionscript
    // obtained from the pastecode on https://www.shopbeam.com/products